commercetools/commercetools-docs-kit/packages/gatsby-transformer-mdx-introspection/README.md

 - Inline code blocks like \``code`\` turn into `inlineCode` elements in the final component tree due to [the MDX library](https://mdxjs.com/getting-started#working-with-components)
 - The MDX library adds certain attributes to each HTML or React element it parses, namely, `mdxType` and `parentName`.
 By default, the plugin automatically removes all attributes that match these names.
 However, since there is no easy way to determine if these attributes were present in the original MDX file, the plugin will remove them too.
 This behavior can be disabled by setting `removeMdxCompilationArtifacts` to `false` in the plugin options
 - Whitespace may end up different in text nodes than it was in the original MDX.
 The plugin attempts to clean up the text nodes it finds, but this can sometimes produce undesired output.
-Both trimming and collapsing can be disabled by setting `trimWhitespace` and `collapseWhitespace` to false in the plugin options, respectively
+Both trimming and collapsing can be disabled by setting `cleanWhitespace` to `false` in the plugin options
 - Most complex javascript expressions are string-serialized in the final output, while simple literals (`boolean`/`number`/`null`/`undefined`/`string`) get parsed to their values